-Button Window •Crit •Min •Inf Opens the Severity List window.
+Button Window Opens the Node List window.
+From this window, you can view a list of the nodes defined in the NerveCenter database and a brief definition of each node.
+31111 Opens the Poll List window.
+From this window, you can view a list of the polls defined in the NerveCenter database and a brief definition of each poll.
+S Opens the Mask List window.
+From this window, you can view a list of the trap masks defined in the NerveCenter database and a brief definition of each trap mask.
+Opens the Alarm Definition List window.
+From this window, you can view a list of the alarms defined in the NerveCenter database and open a definition window for each alarm.
+Displays a list of currently defined correlation expressions.
+Correlation expressions enable you to create alarms from boolean expressions. •Crit •Min •Inf Opens the Severity List window.
 From this window, you can view a list of the severities defined in the NerveCenter database.
-(A severity has a name, a severity level, and a color associated with it.) () Opens the Perl Subroutine List window.
+(A severity has a name, a severity level, and a color associated with it.)
+Opens the Perl Subroutine List window.
 From this window, you can view a list of the currently defined Perl subroutines.
 3 Opens the Report List window.
 From this window, you can view a list of reports.
 Opens the Action Router Rule List window.
 From this window, you can view a list of the current set of rules that you have defined for the Action Router.
-I Opens the Import Objects and Nodes dialog.
+Opens the Import Objects and Nodes dialog.
 From this dialog, you can import behavior models from one NerveCenter to another.
 1 Opens the Export Objects and Nodes dialog.
 From this dialog, you can export specific objects or groups of objects from one database to another. ) E Opens the Server Status dialog.
 This dialog provides you with a comprehensive view of all your NerveCenter server settings.
 1 Opens the Alarm Summary window.
 This window presents information about the current alarm instances for the active server.
-Opens the Aggregate Summary window.
-This window presents information about the current alarm instances for all the servers to which you're connected.

-Table 3-1.
-Windows Accessible from Toolbar (continued)
+TABLE 4-1.
+Windows Accessible from Toolbar (Continued)